RUN-Collaborations/font-select-rcl/README.md

          * In Firefox[1] (or when explicitly specified by an app), line-height setting are available for graphite-enabled fonts to mitigate collisions or near collisions across rows. (in process)

 ## Font Detection Approach
-The current approach compares the width of a test string in each font to that of a baseline font, presently the default monospace font.[2]
-Some other font detect approaches use multiple fallback tests, such as 'serif', 'sans-serif', 'monospace' (though not always in that order).
-Is this needed on a system that does not have a default monospace font defined?
-Apps can define their own baseline font if needed.
+The current approach compares the width of a test string in each font to that of a baseline generic-family, defaulted to monospace.[2]
+Some other font detect approaches use multiple fallback generic-families, such as `serif, sans-serif, monospace`, though not always in that order.
+Is there a need for this on a system that does not have monospace defined?
+Apps can define their own baseline generic-family if preferred.

 ### Font Test String
 The default test string is currently 'abcdefghijklmnopqrstuvwxyz0123456789'.
 If a font exists that does not support any of these characters, then that font will not be detected.
 Is that a real-word possibility?
 If so, apps can pass their own custom test string.